calvin-mcd/NEC-50/README.md

 big thanks to BAonDiscord#7634 for taking their time to create a unqiue case for something that started out as more of a joke! love the 40s community!

+also many thanks to haizeus for helping with the KLE and firmware!

 As always big thanks also to the many people who inspired and helped with this board!

 Any questions, contact Calvin\#0563 on Discord.